wp-plugins/spam-destroyer/readme.txt

 == Changelog ==

+= 1.3.1 (18/3/2013) =
+* Fixed bug which prevented user registration
-= 1.3 (6/3/2013) =
+* Thanks to Marte Sollund and Ingvild Evje of <a href="http://nettsett.no/">Nettsett</a> for an excellent bug report = 1.3 (6/3/2013) =
 * Instantiated class to variable to allow for remove hooks and filters when necessary
 * Added redirect after spam comment detected